LCTheo/securDoc/README.md

 **192.168.99.100** in the *front/APIrequest.js* file)

 ## How to use

+- Wait for all the dockers to have built

 - Open the *front/index.html* page with your web browser (*Firefox* might cause problems)
 - You can now navigate through all the pages